May 25, 2022

 Ultimately, officers must provide clear reasons for preferring certain evidence over evidence provided in response to a PFL.
 In this respect, as noted by the Honourable Mr. Justice Lemieux in Tahiru:

 […] cogent reasons must be provided for discounting evidence or giving little or no weight to tendered evidence, such conclusions must be reasonable and made taking into account all of the evidence before the decision maker.

-So, if you are subject of a misrepresentation finding and you know that you or anyone acting on your behalf did not misrepresent have your case assessed to ensure whether a challenge to Federal Court may be required.
-In my next blog I will look at innocent misrepresentations is there a defence?
-Thank you for reading.
+So, if you are subject of a misrepresentation finding to your case assessed to ensure whether a challenge to Federal Court may be required, contact us today.